Mr-blues-bits/Arch-bits/README.md

 # Arch-bits work in progress.
 Script for dualboot even multiboot.
 Will not touch existing system unless choose to.

-SUPPORT FOR BTRFS ADDED.
+SUPPORT FOR BTRFS and NVIDIA ADDED.
 19th August, 2023

 This script only formats chosen partitions.
 If dual booting do not install grub when asked...